Monday, July 25, 2022

 & with making new friends.

-At 1pm, everyone met upstairs to disperse into different groups.
+At 1 P.M., everyone met upstairs to disperse into different groups.

-One group was going to the Wheeler Wildlife Refuge in Decatur.
+One group was going to the Wheeler Wildlife Refuge in Decatur

-Another group was going to Wheeler & Wilson Dams and other local sites nearby.
+Another group was going to Wheeler & Wilson Dams and other nearby local sites.

 The last group was going to watch a falconer release three Harris Hawks into the woods to hunt for food (small animals).

-It was cold but not bitter cold like yesterday, but we were bundled up.
+It was cold, but not bitterly cold like yesterday; we were bundled up.

 The groups dispersed in different directions.
-Ours was inside the Joe Wheeler State Park.
+Ours was inside the Joe Wheeler State Park

-Before the falconer released the Harris Hawks, he had anyone wearing fur or a colorful hat remove them.
-The birds may think they are small animals and attack, nor do they like bright colors.
+Before the falconer released the Harris Hawks, he had anyone wearing fur or a colorful hat remove it.
+The birds may think they are small animals and attack, and they tend to avoid bright colors.

-The birds were released for the hunt, and away we went, following them into the wooded area.
+The birds were released for the hunt, and we followed them into the wooded area.

-They didn’t go too far into the woods, but they did stop to watch or even pose for us.
+They didn't go too far into the woods, but stopped to watch or even pose for us.

 The hawks treed a squirrel, but the squirrel outfoxed them.
 No catch today for the Hawks.

-Our group walked down to the edge of the Lake near the cabins.
-We saw shells, fossils, wild mushrooms, and driftwood.
+Our group walked down to the lake's edge near the cabins.
+We saw shells, fossils, wild mushrooms, and driftwood

-We saw Spoonbill Ducks swimming in a nearby sewage area, they love the minnows that grow there.
+We saw Spoonbill Ducks swimming in a nearby sewage area; they love the minnows that grow there.

 There was a Bald Eagle in the Day Use, and that was our next stop.

-With the camera in hand, we slowly advanced up the hill, stopping for that next great shot.
+With the camera in hand, we slowly descended the hill, stopping for that next great shot.

 Bald Eagle with his eyes on us.